Australia Indonesia Partnership for Maternal and Neonatal Health

 Duration: 2009 - 2015

-- improved delivery of basic maternity and neonatal care at the community level, with more than 5000 health workers and volunteers trained to support childbirth activities.
-This is approximately half of the health workers and volunteers in the NTT province.
+The program improved delivery of basic maternity and neonatal care at the community level, with more than 5000 health workers and volunteers trained to support childbirth activities, around half of the total number of health workers and volunteers in the NTT province.
 Birthing wards were renovated in East Nusa Tenggara, allowing twice the number of births to take place at those clinics where data was collected.

 AIPMNH finished in 2015 achieving its main goal of a reduction in maternal and neonatal mortality with successes including:

 - 40% reduction in maternal mortality